TravisWheelerLab/FastaVector/README.md

 ## Using

-For more info and the library API, please consult src/FastaVector.h
+For more info and the library API, please consult src/FastaVector.h and the test suite found in the `tests/` directory.